GotAudio/AudioBookSlides/README.md

 This is a 38 second, 320x218 sample, reduced from 768x512.
 Your video dimensions are limited by your GPU VRAM.

+### 2024-2-21 Version 1.1.0 Update
+- __Removed GPT requirement.
+Characters and scenes can now be generated programatically.__
+- Randomized default actor assignments
+- Changed default Stable Diffusion model to photon_v1.safetensors
-__(2021-11-2 Update: LCM support requires existing installations update ComfyUI from the Manager menu)__
+- SD LCM support requires existing installations update ComfyUI from the Manager menu
+- default_config.yaml setting __"keep_actors: 1"_  allows you to set how many characters to allow in a scene
+- default_config.yaml setting __"actor_priority: "creature, actress, female"__ to ensure creatures and woman get priority over men.

 ### Installation of AudioBookSlides
 - __You must change the paths to your Stable Diffusion (ComfyUI or A1111) output folder path in `default_config.yaml`__